The only faith a writer needs to have is in the next draft.

 The quality of any draft doesn’t matter much provided its not your last draft.
 The goal of any effort in writing is to work hard now to provide the future version something better to work with.
 Each draft is a gift to yourself in the future.

 - Let it sit for a few days.
 The best editing happens when you are unattached.
-You need distance from the work to be able to edit it well.
+You want to read it as if it was written by someone else.
 You need to be willing to rip entire sections out and rewrite others.
-If you’re afraid to cut anything, you’re not ready.
-Let it sit more.
+If you’re afraid to cut or change anything, you’re not ready.
+Let it sit longer.

 - Read the whole thing (aka ‘The Big Read’).
 I read the entire book in one or two sittings.
 I need to have the entire experience in my mind to properly consider how to reorganize things.
 This read is often painful: you must confront all the things that aren’t finished yet, which will be many.
 The good news is everything is easier after the Big Read.